ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Nodes/Understanding-ROS2-Nodes.rst

 ``ros2 node list`` will show you the names of all running nodes.
 This is especially useful when you want to interact with a node, or when you have a system running many nodes and need to keep track of them.

-Open a new terminal while turtlesim is still running in the other one, and enter the following command:
+Open a new terminal while turtlesim is still running in the other one, and enter the following command.
+The terminal will return the node name:

 .. code-block:: console